bytebase/bytebase.com-old/content/docs/administration/webhook-integration/external-approval.md

 <hint-block type="warning">

-The registered Bytebase account must have an <b>identical</b> email at Feishu to receive Approval requests.
+The registered Bytebase account must have an **identical** email at Feishu to receive Approval requests.

 </hint-block>